 In the newest version of the LEED green building program (LEED v4), IPM takes a role under the following sections:

 The course describes in great detail how to develop, implement, and maintain an IPM plan in order to obtain LEED credits for pest control, which is comprised of the following steps:

-tab.
-To find out more about common pests in commercial and residential buildings, as well as exclusion and sanitation procedures to keep pests out of your property, please visit http://www.greenleafpestcontrol.com/
+If you are interested in taking this course, please visit http://aecdai.ly/greenleaf and click on the Education tab.
+To find out more about common pests in commercial and residential buildings, as well as exclusion and sanitation procedures to keep pests out of your property, please visit https://www.greenleafpestcontrol.com/.